Trump vs BBC $10 Billion Lawsuit, A Historic Media Battle - Dallas - 1

 According to documents submitted to the Miami federal court this past Monday, the BBC plans to file a motion to dismiss the lawsuit on March 17.

-BBC attorney Charles Tobin made an even more interesting point.
+BBC lawyer Charles Tobin made an even more interesting point.
 He stated that while Trump claims to have been harmed by the documentary, he won a landslide victory in the 2024 election, particularly winning Florida by a significant margin of 13 percentage points.
 His performance was even better than in 2016 or 2020.
 So, the question is, what actual harm did he suffer?

 The BBC also made another important request.
 They asked to suspend the discovery process until a decision is made on the motion to dismiss.
 Discovery involves submitting all emails, internal documents, and research materials, which can be costly and burdensome.
 If the case is dismissed, all of that would be unnecessary, so they want to pause it in advance.
 If the lawsuit continues, the trial is set for 2027, which illustrates just how long U.S. lawsuits can drag on.